 Since we have recognized them as our Top Pick for Wet Weather, we think that the Perimeter Pant is an ideal choice for those who know that they will get wet.
-Due to having fewer ventilation openings, we think they are more comfortable for cool weather than warm.
+As a result of their limited ventilation, we think they are more comfortable for cool weather than warm.
 While they are a solid hiking pant, we found them to be a bit techy and not as comfortable as we would want for wearing around town or traveling in.

 These pants retail for $119, making them the second most expensive pants in our review.
 While we think they are high quality, they are probably only a good value if you really need them for wet weather.
 Otherwise, there are many hiking pants that not only scored higher in our overall ratings but cost less as well.

 The Arc'teryx Perimeter Pant wins our Top Pick for Wet Weather because they have by far the most effective DWR coating of any that we have tested.
-Hikers who live in a particularly wet climate or have an adventure planned through a rainy part of the planet would do well to start their search here.
-For others, we would first recommend a pant that we found to be more comfortable and more affordable, like the Prana Stretch Zion or Patagonia Quandary.
+Hikers who live in a particularly wet climate or have an adventure planned in an area known for its precipitation would do well to start their search here.
+For others, we would first recommend a pant that we found to be more comfortable and more affordable.